SyedMSawaid/cinema-calc/README.md

 After that, I created a proof of concept to make sure everything works fine before moving on to styling.

 ## 06. Use the readme as a notepad to make us understand your thinking.

+---

+Made with ❤️ by [Syed Muhammad Sawaid](https://syedmsawaid.com) for Those Youngbloods.